flashbots/flashbots-docs/docs/flashbots-protect/rpc/quick-start.md

 ![first metamask onboarding image](/img/flashbotsRPC-metamask1.png)
 ![second metamask onboarding image](/img/flashbotsRPC-metamask2.png)

-## Fixing stuck transactions
+## Fixing stuck transactions or fixing nonce errors

-Follow the steps below to remove MetaMask transactions that are stuck in a "pending" state.
-Transactions may be stuck if they are in a "pending" state for more than 20 minutes.

-To resolve this, you need to reset your Metamask account, which will cause it to update the nonce and transaction history from the network.
+In the case that your transaction is stuck in a "pending" state or you have an extremely high nonce, you will need to 'reset' your MetaMask account.
+This will cause it to update the nonce and transaction history from the network.
 Don't worry, your funds and keys are safe during this process.

+Follow these steps:
 1. Click the account icon on the top-right corner of MetaMask.
 2. Click "Settings".
 3. Click "Advanced".